 #1: Expert care and advice.

-There are many benefits of implementing a Nurse Triage Hotline service.
-First and foremost, a triage nurse will provide medical expertise at the point of injury via telephone hotline, so injured employees are channeled to the most appropriate level of care, e.g. self-care, a clinic, or the emergency room.
+There are many benefits of implementing a nurse triage contact center service.
+First and foremost, a triage nurse will provide medical expertise at the point of injury via the various contact center channels, so injured employees are channeled to the most appropriate level of care, e.g. self-care, a clinic, or the emergency room.
 Their objective, professional advice can help ensure the employee receives the treatment they deserve with a trusted physician.
 Or, if medical referral is not required, the triage nurse will provide self-care advice the injured employee can take in order to heal properly.

 #2: Triage nurses will notify the medical provider of the employee injury.